-Welcome to Horrible Films For Horrible People where I lash out on bad movies and then hate myself for watching them!
+Welcome to Horrible Films For Horrible People, a segment where I lash out on bad movies and then hate myself for watching them.
 This week I will be reviewing Blood Beach!
 Let’s dive right in!
 Ex-lovers and old friends Harry and Katherine are reunited when Katherine’s mother goes missing.
 Her mother was chasing after her dog when she was sucked into the sand.
 Anyway, more and more people are being attacked and or are disappearing on the beach.
 It seems, they too are being sucked into the sand without a trace.
 All of these tragedies are taking place on the shoreline of Santa Monica Beach, which soon becomes known as “Blood Beach“.

 The local police are completely baffled and have no idea who or what could be committing these ridiculously mysterious crimes.
 Over time, people become convinced that there is a creature beneath the ground, so the search for this creature begins!
 First, they dig up on the sand in the hope of finding someone or something that may be responsible for the unexplained disappearances.
 The search soon moves to the basement of a building where Harry and Katherine used to hang out as kids.
 Upon revisiting the locale, the couple discovers the creature that’s responsible for this attacks and disappearances.